oauth-wg/oauth-selective-disclosure-jwt/main.md

        1. Ensure that the claim is present as well in `sd_release` in the SD-JWT.
           If `sd_release` is structured, the claim MUST be present at the same place within the structure.
-       2. Compute the base64url-encoded hash of a claim revealed from the Holder using the claim value and the salt included in the SD-JWT-R and the `hash_alg` in SD-JWT.
+       2. Compute the base64url-encoded hash digest of the JSON literal released by the Holder using the `hash_alg` in SD-JWT.
        3. Compare the hash digests computed in the previous step with the one of the same claim in the SD-JWT.
 Accept the claim only when the two hash digests match.
-       4. Ensure that the claim value in the SD-JWT-R is a JSON-encoded array of exactly two values.
+       4. Ensure that the claim value in the SD-JWT-R is a JSON-encoded object containing at least the keys `s` and `v`, and optionally `n`.
-       5. Store the second of the two values.
+       5. Store the value of the key `v` as the claim value.
+If `n` is contained in the object, use the value of the key `n` as the claim name.
     3. Once all necessary claims have been verified, their values can be validated and used according to the requirements of the application.
 It MUST be ensured that all claims required for the application have been